Histopathology Glossary and Guide to Common Abbreviations

 Pathologic Stage

-(of a cancer event or tumor) This system follows the same 1-4 scoring scheme of pathologic grade, but instead uses the TNM score to indicate the stage of the cancer.
+This system follows the same 1-4 scoring scheme of pathologic grade, but instead uses the TNM score to indicate the stage of the cancer.
 The cancer stage is not concerned with cells at the cytological level, unlike pathologic grade, but focuses more on the prognosis for the patient and characteristics of the tumor(s).
 The pathologic stage system is used for most cancers except hematological and brain malignancies.

 PBMC